-This sun loving annual is the most dramatic contrast of morning glory blooms to be seen twinning on a trellis; sparkling bright white and velvet rich deep violet.
+This sun-loving annual is the most dramatic contrast of morning glory blooms to be seen twining on a trellis; sparkling bright white and velvet rich deep violet.
 Each 2-3 inch flower opens in the early morning creating an eye-catching display.

 Salpiglossis (Stained Glass Flower):

 Trumpet-shaped single and double flowers bloom in many shades of cream, yellow, orange, red, blue, purple, to nearly black with vivid contrasting gold veins.
 The patterns created by the overlaying veins give the flower a stained glass appearance.
 A good cut flower and container plant.